UHMC/module-9-lab-beginner/README.md

 # Module 9 - Beginner Lab: Smart Contract Security

 ## Background
 As with all software, there is a chance that a smart contract may be exploited.
 In the case of smart contracts, though, there is an especially high risk, since transactions are permanent and wallets are essentially anonymous.
-To prevent financial loss, it is a good idea to follow best practices for secure programming.
+To prevent financial loss, it is a good idea to follow best practices for secure programming, such as the [checks-effects-interactions pattern][checks-effects-interactions].

 ## Meta Information
 | Attribute | Explanation |